George Washington Carver Museum (Tuskegee, Alabama): History

-For more than forty years, Dr George Washington Carver labored at Tuskegee Institute.
+Dr George Washington Carver worked at Tuskegee Institute for 47 years.
 He was the son of a slave woman, whose owner was named Moses Carver.
 Carver remained on Moses' estate until he was 12 years of age.
 He would paint pictures of flowers, plants, and landscapes.
 He never ceased efforts to improve the living conditions and surroundings of rural and farm people - particularly those who lived in the South - and to extract from nature through scientific research those elements and resources which could be made useful for the benefit of mankind.
 Many honors came to him during his lifetime, but none gave him more genuine pleasure and satisfaction than his own museum.
 It was always his wish that everything he did would be available to the public for the general good of all.

 The George Washington Carver Museum was authorized by the trustees of Tuskegee Institute in 1938 at the request of President Frederick D. Patterson.
 The museum, formerly the school laundry, housed Dr Carver's extensive collections of native plants, minerals, birds and vegetables; his products from the peanut, sweet potato and clays; and his numerous paintings, drawings, and textile art.
 The museum was formally dedicated by Mr and Mrs Henry Ford in 1941.
 In January 1943, Dr Carver died and was buried in the Campus Cemetery.

 In 1947, a fire caused great loss in the museum.
 Fortunately, many of Dr Carver's products were not seriously damaged.
 However, only a few of his paintings were saved, those mostly damaged by smoke and water.
 When the building was renovated in 1951, it was enlarged to include a basement exhibit area.
 With a total area of 13000 sqft, it became a general repository for historic and modern treasures donated to Tuskegee Institute or removed from campus buildings.
 The museum also held an extensive collection of African crafts and artifacts.
 Over 300 bound volumes and rare pamphlets of south, central and west coast Africa, and more than 1000 photographs of life in Ghana and Nigeria were included.

 Between 1951 and 1962, Bess Bolden Walcott served as the curator of the museum.
 Her work as a curator of the museum led to its becoming a National Park Service site.
 The Tuskegee Institute National Historic Site was authorized in 1974 and established on November 13, 1977.
 The George Washington Carver Museum, along with the Booker T. Washington home "The Oaks," was then deeded to the people of the United States.

 Both the museum and The Oaks (the home of Booker T. Washington) were closed to the public in February 1980 to undergo restoration and refurbishing.
 Restoration was the focus for the museum's exterior.
 The building's interior was gutted and rebuilt to house exhibits, artifact storage space, staff offices, an auditorium where audiovisual programs are conducted, and an elevator for disabled persons.